gemaon/critical-minerals-interactive-analysis/README.md

 **ESG Risks**: Spatial overlay analysis identified 8 operational mines overlapping CAPAD protected areas in Western Australia, raising concerns about biodiversity and Indigenous land rights that could undermine credibility with international partners (Japan, EU, South Korea, US). **Recommendation**: Allocate 15% (A$150M) to mandatory ESG safeguards including biodiversity assessments, Free Prior and Informed Consent protocols, and independent verification.

+Refer to the [Full Report](01_executive_report.pdf) to see my  complete analysis and detailed explanation of findings and recommendations.

 ---

 ## III.
 Data Sources & Methodology